 Many manufacturers, like Sony, Nikon, and Pentax, use the same mount for both their APS-C and full-frame offerings, which has the added advantage of allowing the APS-C bodies to use full-frame lenses (and vice versa, with a crop).

 With that said, we will not be including any full-frame lenses in this guide as we want to focus on lenses developed specifically for the smaller format sensor.
 There are also some third-party lenses that are offered in more than one mount covered here — we will not rehash the same lens in these situations for each mount.
 In such a case, this guide will provide you with multiple options.

-One final note: the Panasonic/Sigma/Leica L-Mount and Canon RF systems have not been included here as they currently have very few, or zero (in the case of Canon RF), native APS-C offerings.
-This list will be updated at a later date if and when those systems are filled out.
+One final note: the Panasonic/Sigma/Leica L-Mount system has not been included here as it currently has very few native APS-C offerings.
+This list will be updated at a later date if and when that system is filled out.

 At a Glance

 As a huge fan of Tamron’s newest lenses (characterized by their smooth black exterior and all-white lettering), the Tamron 10-24/3.5-4.5 Di II VC HLD (also available for Nikon) is very easy to recommend.